CharlieCharboneau/CharlieCharboneau/README.md

 - 👋 Hi, I’m @CharlieCharboneau
-- 👀 I’m an NYC-based Software Engineer
+- 👀 Full Stack Software Engineer building cool stuff with Typescript, Next.js, Node.js, and Express (and whatever else the occassion calls for).
-- 📫 How to reach me: charlie.m.charboneau@gmail.com
+- 📫 Give me a shout at: charlie.m.charboneau@gmail.com

 <!---
 CharlieCharboneau/CharlieCharboneau is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.